-- Est brevitate opus, ut currat sententia, neu se Impediat verbis lassas onerantibus aures. - Concise your diction, let your sense be clear, Nor with a weight of words fatigue the ear.
+'Concise your diction, let your sense be clear, Nor with a weight of words fatigue the ear.'

 In all his writings his words are well chosen, pure, proper to his subject, and precise in their meaning.
-His sentences commonly have the attributes of clearness, unity, and strength: and whenever he took time, and gave the necessary attention to his subject, both his manner of treating it, and his style, show the hand of a master.
+His sentences commonly have the attributes of clearness, unity, and strength: and whenever he took time, and gave the necessary attention to his subject, both his manner of treating it, and his style, show the hand of a master. \

-"The following is a just character of Mr. Wesley as a preacher: 'His attitude in the pulpit was graceful and easy; his action calm and natural, yet pleasing and expressive: his voice not loud, but clear and manly: his style neat, simple, and perspicuous; and admirably adapted to the capacity of his hearers.
-His discourses, in point of composition, were extremely different on different occasions.
-When he gave himself sufficient time for preparation, he succeeded; but when he did not, he frequently failed.'
-It was indeed manifest to his friends, for many years before he died, that his employments were too many, and that he preached too often, to appear with the same advantage at all times in the pulpit.
+"The following is a just character to Mr. Wesley as a preacher: 'His attitude in the pulpit was graceful and easy: his action calm and natural, yet pleasing and expressive. his voice not loud, but clear and manly: his style neat, simple, and perspicuous; and admirably adapted to the capacity of his hearers.
+His discourses, in point of composition. were extremely different on different occasions.
+When he gave himself sufficient time for preparation, he succeeded: but when he did not, he frequently failed.'
+It was indeed manifest to his friends for many years before he died, that his employments were too many, and that he preached too often, to appear with the same advantage at all times in the pulpit.
 His sermons were always short: he was seldom more than half an hour in delivering a discourse, sometimes not so long.
-His subjects were judiciously chosen; instructive and interesting to the audience, and well adapted to gain attention and warm the heart.
+His subjects were judiciously chosen: instructive and interesting to the audience, and well adapted to gain attention and warm the heart.